xiaostar2016/Phabricator_work/README.md

 **Phabricator** is a collection of web applications which help software companies build better software.

+**The project is a modified version of the project based on its own needs. **

 Phabricator includes applications for:

   - reviewing and auditing source code;